 8. Going from a two-income household to just one income

-Whatever a family decides to do, it is important that a healthy emergency fund is in place (preferably up to a year’s worth), a new one-income budget for the family is created and that your financial advisor is consulted in the decision-making process.
+Whatever a family decides to do, it is important that a healthy emergency fund is in place (preferably up to a year’s worth), you create a new one-income budget for the family, and that you consult your financial advisor in the decision-making process.

 9. An easy side hustle to start